umitkablan/vim-auf/README.md

 ## How can I change the behaviour of formatters, or add one myself?

-If you need a formatter that is not among the defaults, or if you are not satisfied with the default formatting behaviour that is provided by vim-auf, you can define it yourself.
+If you need a formatter that is not among the defaults, or if you are not satisfied with the default formatting behaviour that is provided by AUF, you can define it yourself.
-*The formatter program must read the unformatted code from the standard input, and write the formatted code to the standard output.*
+*The formatter program, at least should be able to receive file input argument and output to standard output.
+It is better to also have file output argument as well as line range to specify which lines to format.*

 #### Basic definitions

 The formatter programs that available for a certain `<filetype>` are defined in `g:aufformatters_<filetype>`.
 This is a list containing string identifiers, which point to corresponding formatter definitions.
 The formatter definitions themselves are defined in `g:auffmt_<identifier>` as a string expression.
 Defining any of these variable manually in your .vimrc, will override the default value, if existing.

 For example, a complete definition in your .vimrc for C# files could look like this:
 ```vim
 let g:auffmt_my_custom_cs = '"astyle --mode=cs --style=ansi -pcHs4 < ##INPUTSRC##"'